KumuT5/Salary-Analyzer/README.md

 Aesthetic pie chart showing education distribution.

 **⭐ Insights**:
-Here are the key insights derived from the analysis:
+Here are the key insights derived from the analysis -

 🔹 Experience